-- Clearly indicate the tool name and model (or version) you used, and the date of use. - E.g. ChatGPT 40, 20 September 2024 - E.g. Claude 3 Haiku, 20 November 2024 - E.g. Midjourney v6.1, 20 August 2024 - use helps to indicate the tool and its stage of development at that time. - Note that where you are unsure about the tool or model you are using (usually because it is GenAl tools appropriate for use in your discipline and subject area.
+- · Clearly indicate the tool name and model (or version) you used, and the date of use. - E.g. ChatGPT 4o, 20 September 2024 - E.g. Claude 3 Haiku, 20 November 2024 - E.g. Midjourney v6.1, 20 August 2024 - Where you are unsure of the model/version, or where this is not specified, providing the date of use helps to indicate the tool and its stage of development at that time. - Note that where you are unsure about the tool or model you are using (usually because it is indirectly accessed via some other service), this is unlikely to be a suitable tool in an academic research or production context.
+Always seek advice from your lecturer or supervisor on the GenAl tools appropriate for use in your discipline and subject area.